ipekkarakurt/gcp-ace-notes/networking/networking.md

   - Cloud Router: lets other networks and Google VPC exchange route information over the VPN using the border gateway protocol.
 If you add a new sub net to your google VPC, your on premises network will automatically get roots to it.
 - Direct Peering: not over the internet
   - peering: putting a router in the same public data center as a google point of presence, and using it to exchange traffic between networks.
+  -  Direct Peering provides a direct path from your on-premises network to Google services
+  - enables you to establish a direct peering connection between your business network and Google's edge network and exchange high-throughput cloud traffic.
 - Carrier Peering: used if customer is not already in a point of presence.
-Gives you direct access from your on premises network, through a service provider's network to google workspace and to google cloud products that can be exposed through one or more public IP addresses.
+Gives you direct access from your on premises network, through a service provider's network to Google that can be exposed through one or more public IP addresses.
   - downside: not covered by a Google SLA.
 - Dedicated Interconnect: if getting the highest up times for interconnection is important. allows one or more direct & private connections to Google.
   - can be backed up by VPN for better reliability.